johntalton/i2c-bus-tca9548a/README.md

 // then to channel 3 (only) here await device_3.enableOscillator()
 ```

+You can still set the channel, and the devices will again manage re-setting it for their specific usage.

 ```js
 // external changes to the channels remain valid
 // this will not effect either devices_1 or _3s operation